Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 British Foreign Minister William Hague told Parliament in June 2011 that Iran had conducted three secret tests of ballistic missiles capable of carrying nuclear weapons in violation of UN Security Council Resolution 1929.
 It was reported that Iran launched a Shahab-3 missile and one or two Sejil-1 missiles.
 The UK believed Iran wanted to avoid attracting attention to the tests of these medium-range missiles (Associated Press, June 29, 2011).

 Iran also reportedly has an arsenal of cruise missiles.
 In March 2005, Ukraine admitted that it had exported to Iran cruise missiles that are capable of reaching Israel and carrying nuclear weapons.
 In 2001, 12 Soviet-era X-55 cruise missiles with a range of 3,500 kilometers were exported to Iran.
-Israel is also concerned that Tehran is developing its own cruise missile to evade interception by the Arrow, the IDF’s anti-ballistic missile defense system (Jerusalem Post, May 6, 2008).
+Israel is also concerned that Tehran is developing a cruise missile to evade interception by the Arrow, the IDF’s anti-ballistic missile defense system (Jerusalem Post, May 6, 2008).

-CRS noted that a major concern is that Iran’s neighbors do not have missile defenses or the ability to deter an Iranian attack.
+CRS noted that a significant concern is that Iran’s neighbors do not have missile defenses or the ability to deter an Iranian attack.
 This could allow Iran to “blackmail such states into meeting demands, for example, to raise oil prices, cut oil production or even withhold cooperation with the U.S. on which their very survival depends.”
 Any Iranian interference with Gulf oil exports would adversely affect oil prices and be difficult for the United States to prevent.

 Iran has also made it difficult for any attacker to eliminate the missile threat by spreading launch complexes around the country.